t2trg/2015-ietf93/agenda.md

 ## Dinner

-We will leave the Hiltong lobby to walk to dinner at 19:30.
+We will leave the Hilton lobby (*not* the lower lobby) to walk to dinner at 19:30.

 If you walk independently:
 The dinner is at